nliulab/HRnV-Calc/README.md

 The HRnV-Calc software is available freely on GitHub under the [GNU GPL (v3 or later)](https://www.gnu.org/licenses/gpl-3.0.en.html) license.

-### Installation
-To begin, please download and install [Matlab](https://www.mathworks.com/) (2017b or higher) (required Matlab Toolboxes: Signal Processing Toolbox, Statistics and Machine Learning Toolbox, Deep Learning Toolbox, and Image Processing Toolbox)

-Before using the GUIs and HRnV analysis provided by HRnV-Calc, users need to install PCST for the core signal analysis and HRV toolkits that HRnV-Calc depends on.
-Users may use the installation script – [‘Install_Dependency.m’](./Install_Dependency.m) included in HRnV-Calc to automatically download and install PCST.

-Alternatively, PCST can be manually downloaded from [PhysioNet](https://physionet.org/content/pcst/1.0.0/PhysioNet-Cardiovascular-Signal-Toolbox.zip) and added to the directory containing HRnV-Calc code as a subdirectory.
-Do note that the name of the folder containing PCST should not be changed, as HRnV-Calc will check the existence of the original PCST folder before the software starts.

 ### Citation
 If you are using HRnV-Calc, please cite PCST and other related papers: